uben01/proto-share/README.md

 *Config   // The top level of the configuration *Language // The language specific configuration *Module   // The currently evaluated module
-}
+*Env // Environment variables read from the system and present `.env` file }
 ```